vikejs/vike-react/packages/vike-react-query/README.md

 ## `withFallback()`

-Using `withFallback`, you can create reusable and independent components, that leverage React 18's suspense streaming feature.
-(Similar to [Next.js Loading UI and Streaming](https://nextjs.org/docs/app/building-your-application/routing/loading-ui-and-streaming), but on component level.)
+Using `withFallback()`, you can define a loading and/or an error fallback compnent:

-While the query is loading, it renders the `Loading` component.
+ - While the query is loading, the `Loading` component is rendered.

-When the query completed and the data is available, the component independently becomes interactive.
+ - When the query is completed and the data is available, the main component is rendered.

-If there is an error during loading or rendering the component, the `Error` component is rendered instead.
+ - If there is an error during loading or rendering the main component, the `Error` component is rendered instead.

+> [!NOTE]
+> Upon SSR, the main component is directly rendered to HTML (without using `Loading`) and the main component is merely phydrated and the data is re-used (instead of fetching the data twice).
+> The `Loading` component is used only on the client-side (e.g. upon client-side navigation).

 ```tsx
 import { useSuspenseQuery } from '@tanstack/react-query'